Coherence revival under the Unruh effect and its metrological advantage: Accelerating detectors as an open quantum system

-To proceed, we first recall the dynamics of two accelerating UDW detector in $3+1$-dimensional Minkowski spacetime \cite{Entg6}.
-With a coupling to the bath of fluctuating background, we treat two-detectors as an open quantum system, whose density matrix is governed by a Lindblad master equation and evolves non-unitarily, due to environment decoherence or dissipation on the system.
+To proceed, we first recall the dynamics of two accelerating UDW detectors in $3+1$-dimensional Minkowski spacetime \cite{Entg6}.
+With a coupling to the bath of fluctuating background, we treat two detectors as an open quantum system whose density matrix is governed by a Lindblad master equation and evolves non-unitarily due to environment decoherence or dissipation.